ExpatCopilotExpatCopilot

 Start from where the job is (and how often you are in-office), then test door-to-door time — not a single smooth test trip.

-• Hybrid = pay in rent or in train hours — model both.
+• Hybrid work = pay in rent or in train hours — model both.

 If affordability matters most